 Instructions for how to take amoxicillin are different depending on the condition being treated.
 Amoxicillin is typically prescribed in its generic form, but it’s available in the following brand names in the United States: Amoxil, Larotid and Moxatag.

 This medicine is an oral antibiotic, which means it has to be taken by mouth.
-It comes in immediate-release and extended-release capsules, chewable tablets or a suspension that can be mixed into cold drinks.
+It comes in capsules, tablets, chewable tablets or a suspension that can be mixed into cold drinks.

 People can take this drug with or without food.